gilbox/spark-scroll/README.md

 doesn't know when to update formula-calculated scroll positions.
 In order to keep spark-scroll up-to-date employ one or both of the following techniques:

-- Detect when an element's position changes and $broadcast the `sparkInvalidate` to on `$rootScope` or any scope which encapsulates all `spark-scroll`ed elements with formulas.
+- Detect when an element's position changes and $broadcast the `sparkInvalidate` event on `$rootScope` or any scope which encapsulates all `spark-scroll`ed elements with formulas.
 - Inject the `sparkSetup` service and call:
     - `sparkSetup.enableInvalidationInterval(delay)` to automatically broadcast `sparkInvalidate` on the